-At your doctor’s office, a clinical laboratory, or a hospital, a phlebotomist (someone trained to draw blood) will use a needle to draw blood from your arm or hand.
+A phlebotomist (someone trained to draw blood) will use a needle to draw blood from your arm or hand at your doctor’s office, a clinical laboratory, or a hospital

-That blood will be mixed with antibodies and the reaction will be noted.
-For example, if your blood cells clump together (agglutinate) when mixed with antibodies against type B blood, you have type A blood.
+For example, if your blood cells agglutinate when mixed with antibodies against type B blood (“anti-B antibodies”), you have type B blood.

 Next, your blood will be mixed with an anti-Rh serum.
 If your blood cells respond by clumping together, you have Rh-positive blood.

 In at-home blood typing tests, they typically ask that you prick your finger with a lancet and put drops of your blood on a special card.

 After putting the blood on the card, you can observe the areas where blood clumps or spreads out, and then match those reactions to an included guide.

 Some home testing kits have vials of fluid for your blood, as opposed to a card.

 One way to find out your blood type is to donate blood.

 If you donate to community blood supplies, ask the staff if they’ll be able to tell you your blood type.
 Many donation centers are able to provide that information.